Sahe00/MOB_COMP_HW/README.md

 * Main screen where all of the notifications are listed in, each stored in seperate categories which the user can set themselves.
   * Category header bar that can be horizontally scrolled.
   * Profile button to enter profile screen.
-  * Logout button to rerturn to the login screen.
+  * Logout button to return to the login screen.
 * Notification creation screen.
 Each notification can be given a name, preset category, timer and a location.
 Additionally, the notifications can afterward be edited or deleted entirely.
   * Notification names can either be set by traditionally typing or by using the "voice-to-text" -feature.
   * Location -feature utilizes Google Maps API.
 Each notification can be tied to a user specified location which have a certain geofenced radius.
 Once the user enters the geofenced radius the corresponding notification will be set off.